Samsun 19 Mayıs Stadium (1975)

 The stadium was named in remembrance of the landing of Mustafa Kemal Pasha (1881–1938) in Samsun on May 19, 1919, to start the national independence movement.

 Renovation

-In 2006 the Black Sea club decided to renovate the ground.
-The capacity was increased by several thousand by adding a second tier to the "marathon side", and all the seats were covered with a roof.
-Now the all-covered, all-seated stadium has a capacity of 19,720.
+In 2006 the club decided to renovate the ground.
+The capacity was increased by several thousand by adding a second tier to the maraton stand, and all the seats were covered with a roof.
+The renovation increased the capacity to 16,480.

 International events hosted

 The venue went onto host the football events of the 2017 Summer Deaflympics.